glpzzz/glpzzz.github.io/_posts/2020-10-10-toggle-attribute-value-jquery.md

 });
 ```

-Just learned a new thing today.
+Just learnt a new thing today.
 I can sleep easy.